Kenyas Finance Minister Pleads Not Guilty To Graft Charges - UrduPoint

 Kenya's Finance Minister Pleads Not Guilty To Graft Charges

-Nairobi, (UrduPoint / Pakistan Point News - APP - 23rd Jul, 2019 ) :Kenya's Finance Minister Henry Rotich pleaded not guilty Tuesday to corruption charges linked to the construction of two dams, a rare example of a sitting minister facing court in the graft-wracked country.

-Rotich and 15 other top officials appeared in a packed Nairobi court to be charged with more than 10 financial crimes including fraud, abuse of office and receiving bribes, to which they replied in turn: "not true".
+Rotich and about a dozen top officials appeared in a packed Nairobi court to be charged with financial crimes including fraud, abuse of office and receiving bribes, to which they replied in turn: "not true".

-Rotich handed himself over to police on Monday after the country's top prosecutor ordered he and 27 other officials be arrested and charged over a multi-million Dollar corruption scandal.
+Rotich handed himself over to police on Monday after the country's top prosecutor ordered he and 27 other officials be arrested and charged over an alleged multi-million Dollar corruption scandal.

 Director of Criminal Investigations George Kinoti has said he will seek arrest warrants for suspects from an Italian firm contracted to build the dams, and for those in Kenya who have not yet handed themselves in.

+Chief Magistrate Douglas Ogoti set bail for Rotich and his top administrator Kamau Thugge at 15 million shillings ($140,000) in cash, or the option of a bond worth 50 million shillings.

+He also ordered the two to stay away from their offices, which were "considered a scene of crime", during the trial.

-Two dams were to be built in western Kenya to provide much-needed water and electricity to residents.
+- 'Riddled with irregularities' - The two dams at the heart of the scandal were to be built in western Kenya to provide much-needed water and electricity to residents.

 But chief prosecutor Noordin Haji said the conception, procurement and payment processes for the project was "riddled with irregularities".